jmrr/phd_thesis/Corrections/list_of_changes.md

    - Introduction:
      - Last paragraph in Section 1.2 now reads:

-       > My hypothesis in this aspect is that appearance-based methods can be, in isolation, valid solutions for many challenging problems simultaneously, and combined with other sensing (e.g. WiFi, inertial and depth sensors) and inference techniques (e.g. tracking) it can be a complementary technology that help improve the overall performance of the different approaches on their own.
-Specifically, as a means to test this hypothesis, I have used only vision approaches to test the feasibility of hand-held and wearable object recognition and visual localisation.
-Moreover, it is also my goal to evaluate which appearance-based techniques adapt better to the needs of these challenging scenarios in terms of accuracy, power, time and computational load and assess their room for performance.
+       > My hypothesis is that appearance-based methods can contribute to the solution to more than one type of assistive application.
+The first, and obvious problem, is that of object recognition.
+For this type of application, I created a database and performed experiments to test the performance of hand-held cameras to provide accurate object recognition.
+       >
+       > A second problem is that of self-localisation.
+The role of computer vision is perhaps less well appreciated in this role, because a widely held view [179] is that a combination of radio signal strength indicators (e.g. WiFi, inertial and depth sensors) and inference techniques (e.g. tracking) are both necessary and sufficient components for solving the self-localisation problem indoors.
+If vision is to be used, the currently accepted solution is based on structure from motion algorithms [51].
+       To assess the potential contribution of appearance based solutions to localisation, I tested the feasibility of hand-held and wearable visual localisation using the biologically-inspired concept of place cells.
+Located in regions associated with memory in animals, I showed that place cell behaviour can be modelled by using appearance-based approaches.
+       >
+       > For both of these requirements in assistive technology, the performance of appearance-based techniques was characterised when different variants of low-level descriptors were used.
+For the case of localisation, performance is compared with existing structure from motion algorithms.

      - I have created Section 1.5 "Technical assumptions and limitations of the modelling" to give an overview of the main assumptions and limitations